kevin-coyle/node_git_deploy/readme.md

     _Make sure that the user that runs the node script has permissions to read/write in the deployment directory_

-4. Set up your webhook to post to:
+4. Set up your webhook to POST to:

     http:// _your domain_ : _listen_port_ / _secure_code_